ruuda/blog/posts/on-benchmarking.md

 A        6358
 B        5123

-Such a result would increase our confidence in the conclusion.
+Such a result would increase our confidence in the hypothesis that B is faster.
 On the other hand, a result like the following would lead us to question it:

 Program  Runtime (ms)